guanqiliang/guanqiliang.github.com/index.md

 [08/2025] Invited to serve as an Associate Editor for ICRA 2026.

-[07/2025] One paper accepted to International Journal of Robotics Research (IJRR)!
+[07/2025] One paper accepted to International Journal of Robotics Research (IJRR).

 [05/2025] One paper accepted to IEEE/ASME Transactions on Mechatronics (T-MECH).